-I thought I would share some advice with you on how you can help your photographer to get the perfect getting ready wedding photos.
-I hope you find this useful!
-You can see more beautiful brides getting ready on my website and be sure to check the rest of the blog for more real weddings and inspiration!
+I thought I would share some advice with you on how you can help your photographer capture the perfect getting ready wedding photos.
+I hope you find this useful.
+You can see more beautiful brides getting ready on my website and be sure to check the rest of the blog for more real weddings and inspirations.

-1. Provide us with a beautiful backdrop, Choose a space with plenty of space and light, a high ceiling, a bright open feeling.
-If your venue does not have a gorgeous and spacious bridal suite then splurge on a hotel room, you can use it for your wedding night too!
+1. Provide us with a scenic backdrop.
+Choose an area with plenty of space and light, a high ceiling, a bright open feeling.
+If your venue does not have an attractive, spacious bridal suite, then splurge on a hotel room – you can use it for your wedding night too.
 Choose a boutique hotel rather than a large chain.
-There will be more character and it will feel less generic.
-The location you choose will determine the overall style of your photos, whether it be vintage, modern or romantic the location is key.
+There will be more character and it will feel less formulaic as a background.
+The location you choose will determine the overall style of your photos.
+Whether the feeling is vintage, modern or romantic, the location is key.

-2. Keep the room tidy, designate a closet for coats and bags and throw away any packing material and plastic bottles.
-Put a person in charge of this so you don’t have to stress and the photographer doesn’t have to waste time cleaning.
-If you stayed there the night before perhaps you can request room service to tidy up before the photographer’s arrival.
+2. Keep the room tidy – designate a closet for coats and bags and discard any packing material and refuse.
+Put a person in charge of this so you do not have to worry and the photographer does not have to waste time cleaning.
+If you stayed there the night before, perhaps you can request room service to tidy up before the photographer’s arrival.

-5. Wear a nice white robe, this looks better in pictures than sweatpants.
-If you are wearing a satin one make sure to steam it.
+5. Wear a nice white robe, this looks far better in pictures than sweatpants.
+If you are wearing a satin robe, make sure to steam it for a crisp look.

-6. Bring a hanger for the dress, you can purchase a custom made hanger in advance or a nice wooden hanger works just as well.
-The dress will come with a plastic one which doesn’t look so great in pictures.
+6. Bring a hanger for your dress.
+You can purchase a custom made hanger in advance or a nice wooden hanger works just as well.
+The dress will come with a plastic one, which does not look as nice in pictures.

-7. Have someone in your party unpack and hang the dress (and throw away the stuffing and packing)
+7. Have someone in your party unpack and hang the dress, and remove the stuffing and packing for clean, beautiful images.

-8. Sit near a window, photographers love window light this will be the best result, make sure the makeup artist has room for her stuff and there is room for the photographer to move around
+8. Sit near a window.
+Photographers love window light and this will provide the best result.
+Make sure the makeup artist has room for her tools and that there is also space for the photographer to move around.

-9. Bring a small round mirror, give the photographer time to get a shot of you looking in it.
+9. Bring a small round mirror.
+Offer the photographer the opportunity to get a shot of you looking into it.

-10. Have the rings with someone in the room, this is a good time to get shots of the rings, your engagement ring and the wedding bands.
+10. Have the rings with someone in the room.
+This is a good time to get shots of your engagement ring and the wedding bands.

-11. Have the bouquets delivered to the room, I love using the bouquet in the getting ready shots, you can throw away the box they come in too.
+11. Have the floral bouquets delivered to the room.
+I love using bouquets in the getting ready shots.

-12. Involve those close to you in the preperations, you can give each person a chore for a good photo op, perhaps a sister can button up the dress, someone else helps with your shoes, your Mom can put on your veil, a photo of the first time your Dad sees you is always very touching.
+12. Involve those close to you in the preparations.
+You can give each person an activity for a good photo op.
+Perhaps a sister can button up the dress, someone else can help with your shoes, your mother can put on your veil and a photo of the first time your father sees you is always very touching.

-13. Open up the curtains and allow the natural light in.
+13. Open up the curtains and allow the natural light in to enhance your photographs.

 14. Relax and smile, if you are nervous or anxious that will show in the photos.
-Enjoy the day and don’t worry about anything!
+Enjoy your special day and do not worry about a thing!

 We hope these tips help you get the perfect getting ready wedding photos!